Modern-Modpacks/website/00001-website-devlog.md

 The blog was definetely the one I had the most fun time implementing.
 At first, it was supposed to be an entire separate website onto itself, but when I first had the of v2 pop up in my head, I have immediately decided it would be better for it to just be part of that instead.

 Currently, the blog works using a system which fetches blogposts (which are stored in markdown files) from a specific `blogposts` branch on the website's github repo.
-Then, they are parsed and metadata (such as title and tag) is gotten from the little yaml codeblock at the top of the md file.
+Then, they are parsed, the thumbnail is gotten from a .png file named the same as the .md file (thumbnail style is inspired by [Maxim Katz's yt thumbnails](https://www.youtube.com/@Max_Katz/videos) lmao) and metadata (such as title and tag) is gotten from the little yaml codeblock at the top of the md file.

 <p align="center">
     <img src="https://i.imgur.com/ECZ9JPO.png">